FarmRadioHangar/uliza-yowsup/README.md

  id=8685230130259xx      #IMEI found on Android Settings->About phone password=ESYCCDW+/vQM4+FUHpqAc4x6yxx= #My whatsapp password followed by one '='~

+ Test via the CLI:

  Finally - you should be able to run it like this:

  `yowsup-cli demos --yowsup --config /home/bart/.config/yowsup/config.txt`

  Once started, you can login by typing \L

+Run the app... tbd